brettschneider/python_dict_wrapper/README.md

         }]
     }

-    wrapper = DictWrapper(actor)
+    wrapper = wrap(actor)
     wrapper.career[1].title = "Despicable Me"

     print(wrapper.to_json(pretty=True))

+# function wrap(data, strict=False, key_prefix=None)

+The _wrap_ method is a factory function for generating either a DictWrapper or a ListWrapper.
+It has one required argument and two optional ones:

+* data - A Python dictionary or a list of dictionaries that need to be wrapped.
+  If data is a dictionary, this method will return a DictWrapper instance.
+If it's a list, the function will return a ListWrapper instance.
+This argument is required.
+* strict - An optional boolean that indicates if the wrapper should enforce types when setting attribute values.
+* key_prefix - A string or list of strings that contains characters that dictionary keys should be prefixed with before they become attributes.

+This is a convenience function for when you have a data object and don't want to bother checking if it's a dictionary or a list.

-# class DictWrapper(dict, strict=False)
+# class DictWrapper(data, strict=False, key_prefix=None)

-Each _DictWrapper_ instance takes two arguments:
+Like the wrap function, each _DictWrapper_ instance takes one required argument and two optional ones:

-* dict - A python dictionary that the wrapper will use as it's source.
+* dict - A Python dictionary that the wrapper will use as it's source.
+This argument is required.
 * strict - An optional boolean that indicates if the wrapper should enforce types when setting attribute values.
 * key_prefix - A string or list of strings that contains characters that